HairyDuck/weekly-menu-card/README.md

-# Weekly Menu Card for Home Assistant
+# Weekly Menu for Home Assistant

-A beautiful, responsive card for Home Assistant that displays your weekly meal plan.
+A Home Assistant integration that provides sensors for your weekly meal plan and includes a beautiful, responsive card to display the data.
 Shows today's meal prominently and expands to show the full week when clicked.

 ## Features

-- 🍽️ **Today's Meal**: Prominently displayed at the top
+- 🍽️ **Today's Meal Sensor**: Get today's meal as a sensor
-- 📊 **Progress Bar**: Shows how many meals are planned for the week
-- 📱 **Expandable**: Click to see the full week's menu
+- 🍽️ **Tomorrow's Meal Sensor**: Get tomorrow's meal as a sensor
+- 📊 **Progress Sensor**: Track meal planning progress
+- 🎨 **Custom Card**: Beautiful expandable card for dashboard display
-- 🔄 **Auto-refresh**: Updates every 5 minutes (configurable)
+- 🔄 **Auto-refresh**: Updates every 5 minutes
 - 📱 **Responsive**: Works on mobile and desktop
 - 🎨 **Theme-aware**: Uses your Home Assistant theme colors